CXCR4 in Primary Immunodeficiency Diseases

 Therapeutic targeting of CXCR4 in WHIM syndrome

 The figure below illustrates the mutation in the CXCR4 receptor in WHIM syndrome leading to abnormal signaling and retention of white blood cells in the bone marrow.
-It also depicts X4’s approach to blocking this abnormal signaling with a CXCR4 antagonist, enabling the white blood cells to release into the bloodstream, restoring normal immune function.
+It also depicts our approach to blocking this abnormal signaling with a CXCR4 antagonist, which aims to increase immune cell maturation and mobilization, creating the potential to reduce patient susceptibility to infections.

 Selected scientific references